adsrmk/vitepress-latest/docs/en/reference/obfuscate.md

 # Obfuscate WordPress Structure

 You can hide the WordPress structure for additional protection against automated scanners and basic attacks.
 This changes the directories and structural paths used by WordPress.
-You can also rename certain plugin paths.

 > **Note:** This is **not a security feature**.
 It only obscures WordPress-specific paths and fingerprints.
 > Proper security measures (updates, firewalls, authentication hardening, etc.) are still required.